rasingollam/Jivita-Expert-Advisors/MultiTF-EMATrend/README.md

 4. Adjust parameters in the inputs tab
 5. Ensure "Allow automated trading" is enabled in MT5

+## Trading Strategies

+### Trend Following
+The default mode of operation uses aligned EMA slopes to enter in the direction of the trend:
+- When both timeframe EMAs show rising slopes, buy
+- When both timeframe EMAs show falling slopes, sell

+### Counter-Trend Trading
+By enabling `TradeOppositeSignal`, you can employ a counter-trend approach:
+- Buy when the system detects a sell signal (both EMA slopes negative)
+- Sell when the system detects a buy signal (both EMA slopes positive)
+- This mode can be effective in ranging or overbought/oversold markets

 ## Performance Optimization

 For best results: